coyo8/coyo8.github.io/_project/talks/beginners-python-tutorial.md

 * Source Code: This is the input for any programming language.
 * Checker: It confirms the syntax, static semantic correct or not.
-* Compiler: It converts sequences in further low level intruction.
+* Compiler: It converts sequences in further low level instruction.
-* Object Code: It is the low level intruction file.
+* Object Code: It is the low level instruction file.
 * Interpreter: It follows the sequences of simple instruction given.
 * Output: final result.